HOW TO SET UP A HOME THEATER FOR AN APARTMENT

 2.1 Channel audio systems are similar to soundbars in that they include two speakers in stereo and a subwoofer.

 Some 2.1 channel audio system brands will place the two speakers together in a tower, while others will allow you to place a speaker on each side of the TV.
 If tight on space in your apartment, 2.1 channel systems strike a perfect balance between saving space and performance.

-5.1 Channel Surround Sound for Apartment
+5.1 Channel Surround Sound

 5.1 channel surround sound systems are the gold standard of home theater audio setups.
 They include 5 individual speakers and a subwoofer – hence the 5.1 moniker.

 Traditionally, the 5.1 channel system consists of one center speaker, two front left/right speakers, two back left/right speakers, and a subwoofer.
 Most of the main sound is funneled through the “center” speaker while the other 4 speakers work to create the “surround” sound.

 If your budget and living room can fit it, your apartment home theater needs a 5.1 channel surround system (we’ve linked a couple of our favorite systems below).

 Home Theater Furniture